-Landlords must file a Summons and Complaint, and state the reason they want the tenant to move out in the eviction complaint.
-Landlords will also have to complete a Non-Military Service Affidavit and Affidavit of Service of Notice.
+Landlords must file a Summons and Complaint and state why they want the tenant to move out in the eviction complaint.
+Landlords must also complete a Non-Military Service Affidavit and Affidavit of Service of Notice.

-The court will set a date for the hearing, return on that date to plead your case to the judge.
+The court will set a date for the hearing and return on that date to plead your case to the judge.

-The court will keep the original summons and complaint, and you will have to deliver the copies to a process server to serve your tenant.
-The tenant must be served at least five (5) days before the court date and may defend themselves by filing an Answer and Counterclaim form.
+The court will keep the original summons and complaint, and you must deliver the copies to a process server to serve your tenant.
+The tenant must be served five (5) days before the court date and may defend themselves by filing an Answer and Counterclaim form.

 Step 4: Writ of Restitution

 If the court finds for the landlord, it will grant a Writ of Restitution.
 The landlord must provide this form to the sheriff, who will complete the eviction.
-The sheriff will have ten (10) days from receiving the Writ of Restitution to evict the tenant.
+The sheriff will have ten (10) days to evict the tenant from receiving the Writ of Restitution.

 Related Wisconsin Court Forms

-Writ of Restitution (SC-512): Issued by the court after an eviction lawsuit has been settled in favor of the landlord, allows the sheriff to remove the tenant from the premises.
+- Writ of Restitution (SC-512): Issued by the court after an eviction lawsuit has been settled in favor of the landlord, it allows the sheriff to remove the tenant from the premises.